TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

 Is this ok? (yes) yes

-Next, we need to install necessary modules: express, mysql and body-parser.
+Next, we need to install necessary modules: **express, mysql and body-parser**.

 Run the command: